- Take 5, relax and enjoy a read...

 Posted by on

 Taupo, at the heart of the North Island has been a magnet for tourist for decades.
-The close proximity of many attractions makes exploring from your Taupo accommodation very easy.
+The close proximity of many attractions makes exploring from your Taupo motel accommodation very easy.

 Below are just a few of the many things you can enjoy doing for free while in Taupo.